xiaoyu-su/Option-Price-Prediction/README.md

 In the data cleansing process, we first removed entries with missing values and ensured that all numerical fields (e.g., prices, volume) were positive as a basic sanity check.
 We then standardized units for consistency and ease of use.
 To improve data quality, we applied several filters: we kept only options with moneyness between 0.8 and 1.2, bid-ask spread less than 50% of the mid-price, and more than one day remaining until expiration.
 These steps help ensure that the dataset reflects liquid, relevant options with reliable pricing signals.

+The cleansing will be performed by running Data_cleansing and processing.ipynb.

 ## Modeling pipeline

 In the belowed subsections, we outlined our strategy for building models, comparing models, and determining the best modeling with respect to our scoring.

+All the modeling details and results can be found in With_resultJun25th_Identifying_Best_Option_Price_Model_For_Each_Firm.ipynb

 ### Interested features